 - Tag your local neighbourhood BIA in posts about your business, they are sharing important information through their channels

-- MOST importantly, use the #MyOttawa hashtag and tag us in your posts so we can see your content.
+- MOST importantly, use the #MyOttawa hashtag and tag us in your posts so we can see and promote your content.
 If you have a great initiative that we may have missed, or one upcoming please email email@example.com.